robinwhitmore/jekylltechdocs/_includes/custom/cloud_des/gs_cr_sites.md

 {% if site.project=="cloud" %}
 {% include image.html file="cl_site_detail_delete.png" caption="Delete a site from the Cloud Admin" %}

-You can also delete a site by making a call to the DELETE /site API. <!--todo: add link-->
+You can also delete a site by making a call to the DELETE /site API. <!--todo: API: add link-->
 {%endif%}
 <!--todo: need desginer image-->